OctopusDeploy/blog/blog/2018-10/selenium/20-populating-the-git-repo/populating-the-git-repo.md

 ![](./image20.png)

 Now that we have added to the files to the repository, we want to check them in.
-To do this we right click the top level project folder and select Git → Commit Directory.
+To do this we right click the top level project folder and select `Git` → `Commit Directory`.

 ![](./image21.png)